Kreayshawn: Accolades

 Business Insider listed Kreayshawn as one of the 19 Most Important White Rappers in 2011, a list which also included Eminem and Mac Miller.

 Personal life

-On May 5, 2013, Kreayshawn announced via her Twitter that she was expecting her first child.
-She gave birth to her son on September 18, 2013.
+On May 5, 2013, Kreayshawn announced via her Twitter that she was expecting her first child, who was born in 2013.

 On December 21, 2015, Kreayshawn's bank account was seized by the Internal Revenue Service over unpaid taxes, which she claimed was caused by her accountant robbing her.